 Today we know that the descendants of Esau, are predominantly Muslim.
 The prophet Mohamed rewrote the Old Testament, substituting Ishmael for Isaac in the stories concerning the birthright, the blessings, and the linage of Messiah.
 I believe that what God “hates” is something I call “the Esau attitude.”
 This attitude is a complete refusal to accept God’s choice, and God’s appointment.

-God chose the descendants of Jacob for a special role.
+God chose the descendants of Jacob for a special role and task.
 First: Messiah would come through the linage of Judah.
 Second: The symbols and festivals given to Israel taught the plan of salvation for a lost world.
 Third: The moral law gave a compass and guide by which to live.
-Fourth: The promises and covenants given to Israel would finally extend to everyone through Christ.
+Fourth: The promises and covenants given to Israel would finally be extended to include everyone who comes to God through Christ.

 God did not chose Jacob and his descendants because they were more righteous.
 He made that plain.
 He simply chose them.
-He gave them great blessing, to be sure, but He also give them great responsibilities.
-Most of the descendants of Jacob and Judah (especially the rulers) rejected their Messiah.
+He gave them great blessings, to be sure, but He also give them great responsibilities.
+Most of the descendants of Jacob and Judah (especially the rulers) rejected their God, and later their Messiah.
 They taught another falsehood-that a man can be saved by works of the law.
-Their “attitude” was no less terrible - they rejected and sent to be crucified, their own savior.
+Their “attitude” was no less terrible.
+They rejected and crucified, their own savior, and persecuted His followers.

 Birthright and salvation

 We do read in the Bible about being “chosen,” or God’s “election.”
-The Calvinist says, “‘Chosen’ (or election) means being chosen for eternity–like it or not.”
+The Calvinist says, “‘chosen’ (or election) means being chosen for eternity–like it or not.”
 But Jesus once said, “have I not chosen you, the Twelve?
 Yet one of you is a devil!”
 (John 6:70).
-So being chosen does not necessarily mean eternal salvation.
-Is Judas going to make it to eternal bliss?
-No. (Matthew 26:24 and Mark 14:21).
+So being chosen does not necessarily guarantee eternal salvation.
+The individual must choose to enter, and to remain, in covenant with God through Christ (Matthew 26:24 and Mark 14:21).

 All are called